hardcover, 240 pages, Deutsch / English

 If interested, please contact: office@josefdanner.com

-by Dr. Eva Maltrovsky
+INTRODUCTION by Dr. Eva Maltrovsky

 Josef Danner – Semanticizing, Irony, and Exposing Social Myths